dangarmat/dangarmat.github.io/_posts/2018-02-17-CSP2018-Fri-Additional.md

 ### CANCELED: A Streamlined Process for Conducting a Propensity Score-Based Analysis *John A. Craycroft, University of Louisville*

-Weather cancelled the presenter's flight.
+Weather canceled the presenters's flight.
 Wonder if this presentation is available.

 ### 	The Life-Cycle of a Project: Visualizing Data from Start to Finish *View Presentation View Presentation Nola du Toit, NORC at the University of Chicago*